Pet Doors for Sliding Glass Doors

 A: This door can actually mate with an existing sliding door lock.
 This is specific for vinyl doors, and the VIP will only work if it is semi-permanently installed in a sliding glass door with a track between 1 ½” and 1 ¾” wide.

 A: Vinyl framing insulates better than conventional metal framing and you won't get condensation from cold weather.
-It will also match your existing vinyl sliding glass door more closely than an aluminum panel would.
+It will also match your existing vinyl sliding glass door, creating a more holistic and professional look.

 Q: What are the extension options for the Ideal VIP 150 panels if the height range is just a little too short?